arduino/docs-content/content/hardware/02.hero/boards/uno-mini-le/tutorials/uno-mini-le-guide/uno-mini-le-guide.md

 ---
 title: 'A Guide to the Arduino UNO Mini Limited Edition'
-description: 'Learn how to set up the UNO Mini Limited Edition (LE), a minituare version of the classic UNO board.
+description: 'Learn how to set up the UNO Mini Limited Edition (LE), a miniature version of the classic UNO board.
 This guide includes instructions and technical information to get started with your board.'
 tags:
   - UNO Mini LE
   - Limited Edition